jpbe28/DriveSpaceMonitor/README.md

    - Right-click on the panel
    - Select "Add applets to the panel"
    - Find "Drive Space Monitor" and click "Add"

+**Note:** For Methods 2 and 3, you'll need to download the applet files manually (from GitHub releases or by cloning the repository).

 ## Configuration